DavidROwen/TicketToRideGame/README.txt

-Ticket to Ride Instructions:

-   Server Main Class:

-   Command line parameters for the server
+ Full Java package name of your server's "main" class:
+    ticket.com.tickettoridegames.server.ServerCommunicator

+  Explanation of any command-line parameters accepted by your server:
+    Port number

-   Java package name of the client app
+  Java package name of your client app:

-   Emulator Type:
+    ticket.com.tickettoridegames.client.view.LoginActivity

+  The type/size of emulator/device your app should be tested on
-      Google Nexus 10 Tablet API 27 or 28
+    Nexus 10, API 28, Landscape